 I don’t profess to be great at listening as a performer myself, but the musical ensemble, the collaboration, the way that different musicians and different musical parts work together to summon this new thing, that’s like the most musical thing I can think of.
 Music’s deepest source of beauty.
 I guess I want the musicians to be submerged into the work in some way that rock does not often afford.
 Good music: Less self, more something else.

 2. Rock is homogenized

 Rock is white!
 I am suspicious of American musical forms that don’t have any black people.
 Or brown people.
 Or Asians.
 Or people from other countries.
 Now, classical music?
 Euro-chill?
 Ambient?: Those genres are fine.
-They’re Euro!
-2 They have French people in there or something.
+They’re Euro! [ref]Seems like Europeans got into metal—Michael Schenker, Iron Maiden, et cetera—but kind of stayed away from rock, saw something undiluted there.
+The Europeans that seem to like rock music the most are the Russians, which seems weird, and also like an indictment of some kind at this point.[/ref] They have French people in there or something.
 French Algerians, maybe.